Acupressure is a common treatment used in traditional Chinese medicine. It is similar to acupuncture, but does not use needles.

 neurotransmitters.
 These chemicals can naturally reduce pain and affect

-There are no known safety concerns when acupressure is used appropriately.
+Acupressure is LIKELY SAFE when used appropriately.
+There are no known safety concerns when acupressure has been used in research.

 Special Precautions & Warnings:

-Pregnancy and breast-feeding: Acupressure seems to be safe during pregnancy and breast-feeding when used appropriately.
+Pregnancy and breast-feeding: Acupressure seems to be POSSIBLY SAFE during pregnancy and breast-feeding when used appropriately.

 It is not known if this treatment interacts with any medicines.